inofix/de-flussbad-berlin-theme/README.md

 1. `cd de-flussbad-berlin-theme`
 1. `TODO

-## Deployment
+## How To Deploy

-Make sure you have configured the required thumbnail-sizes configured in portal-ext.properties:
+Make sure you have configured the required thumbnail-sizes in portal-ext.properties:

 <pre>
   #